-- a) During the first 72 hours of an incident, begin to conduct operations to recover up to 6,600 fatalities (THIRA). - b) During the first 7 days of an incident, implement plans for storage and identification of remains and reunification of up to 6,600 bodies with family members (THIRA). - c) Facilitate access to behavioral health services to the family members, responders, and survivors of an incident.
+- a) During the first 72 hours of an incident, begin to conduct operations to store and inter up to 6,600 fatalities (THIRA). - b) During the first 7 days of an incident, implement plans for transport, storage, and identification of remains and reunification of up to 6,600 bodies with family members (THIRA). - c) Facilitate access to behavioral health services to the family members, responders, and survivors of an incident.